So far, we have covered the following in this article series:

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Automated Content Syndication Stage – Summary
+WordPress Traffic System: Automated Content Distribution Stage – Summary

-Once you have your site and plugins expertly configured and fully set up, all you then need to do is add great content consistently to begin bringing web traffic organically.
+Once your website and plugins have been configured and fully set up, all you need to do then is post fresh content regularly to automatically begin bringing new web traffic organically.

-Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is covered in the next article in the WordPress Traffic Blueprint series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is explained in the next article in our WordPress Traffic Automation Blueprint series.